awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 ## Filtering CloudTrail Events<a name="filtering-cloudtrail-events"></a>

- You can filter events by the following attributes\.
-You can filter by time range and one other attribute\.
+The default display of events in **Event history** uses an attribute filter to exclude read\-only events from the list of displayed events\.
+This attribute filter is named **Read only**, and it is set to **false**\.
+You can remove this filter to display both read and write events\.
+If you want to view only the read events, you can change the filter value to **true**\.
+You can also filter events by other attributes\.
+You can additionally filter by time range\.

+**Note**
+You can only apply one attribute filter and a time range filter\.
+You cannot apply multiple attribute filters\.

+** AWS access key **
+The AWS access key ID that was used to sign the request\.
+If the request was made with temporary security credentials, this is the access key ID of the temporary credentials\.

 ** Event ID **
 The CloudTrail ID of the event\.
 Each event has a unique ID\.